 The academic progress of graduate students is assessed at the end of every term.
 To be considered in good standing, students in doctoral programs must maintain the F Rule, C Rule and an Assessment Grade Point Average (AGPA) of at least 3.00 based on a minimum of 12 credits.
 Students in master's, graduate diploma and graduate certificate programs must maintain a minimum GPA of 2.70.
 Independent and Visiting students are only subject to the F Rule.

 Awards and funding

-For more information about access to labs, refer to the Research FAQs.
+For more information about access to the library, refer to the Library's Covid-19 page.